snigdhac/saul-1/saul-core/doc/SAULLANGUAGE.md

 A "constraint" is a logical restriction over possible values that can be assigned to a number of variables;
 For example, a binary constraint could be `{if {A} then NOT {B}}`.
 In Saul, the constraints are defined for the assignments to class labels.
 In what follows we outine the details of operators which help us define the constraints.
-Before jumping into the details, note that you have to have the folling import in order to have the following operators work:
+Before jumping into the details, note that you have to have the following import in order to have the following operators work:

 ```scala